elasticlib/elasticlib/README.md

 * You also need to have Maven if you would like to build it from source.
 * And that's all!

 ## Installing

-First clone the Git repository on your local computer.
+First clone the ElasticLib GitHub repository on your local computer.
 Cd into cloned root directory and run a Maven build:

 ```
 $ mvn install
 ```

-From there, unzip the zip archive from the target directory of the _distribution_ sub-module to the installation folder of your choice:
+From there, unzip the zip archive from the target directory of the distribution sub-module to the installation folder of your choice:

 ```
-$ unzip elasticlib-distribution/target/elasticlib.zip -d [INSTALL_DIR]
+$ unzip elasticlib-distribution/target/elasticlib.zip -d <install_dir>
 ```

+You may want to add the <install_dir>/elasticlib/bin/ directory to your PATH.

 ## Using

-In order to start a node, run:
+Start a node on local host by typing:

 ```
-$ [INSTALL_DIR]/elasticlib/bin/elasticlibd
+$ elasticlibd start
 ```

-The command-line interface can be started with the following command:
+Then, in order to begin a console session, type:

 ```
-$ [INSTALL_DIR]/elasticlib/bin/elasticlib
+$ elasticlib
 ```

-You may want to add the `[INSTALL_DIR]/elasticlib/bin/` directory to your `PATH`.
+Please consult the [ElasticLib wiki](https://github.com/elasticlib/elasticlib/wiki) for further information.

 ## Roadmap